 Unfortunately, batteries are not the only thing to consider.
 There are other issues that can arise due to long term storage as well.
 For example, if a golf cart is left sitting in one spot for an extended amount of time it can cause flat spots on the tires.
 This can be avoided by having someone periodically drive the cart or by jacking all 4 wheels off the ground and placing a block under the frame.

 Immediately before storage, it's a good idea to thoroughly clean the cart.
 Start with the battery packs using a battery acid neutralizer (baking soda & distilled water,) then treat battery terminal connections with a battery terminal protector spray.
 If your vehicle is equipped with a single point watering system, make sure to place the fill tube on top of the battery to allow any water in the tube to drain back into the batteries.
 Wash dust and dirt off of the body and wax if desired.
 Treatments can also be applied to seats and tires.
 Storage covers may help protect the cart but be sure to choose a breathable option as plastic ones will hold moisture and cause mold.

 Although we do advise against leaving your golf cart unattended, we hope these guidelines will help to minimize repair costs and protect your investment.
-Of course, there are other options available such as hiring housesitters, entrusting friends or neighbors, and perhaps the most optimal solution - taking advantage of our Concierge Cart Storage service.
-For a very affordable monthly fee, we store and maintain your golf cart while you're away, giving you the ultimate peace of mind and ensuring your cart is ready to ride when you are!
+Of course, there are other options available such as hiring housesitters, entrusting friends or neighbors, and perhaps the most optimal solution - taking advantage of our Monthly Maintenance Service.
+For an affordable monthly fee, we can maintain your golf cart while you're away, giving you the ultimate peace of mind and ensuring your cart is ready to ride when you are!